Mars family

-The Mars family is an American family that owns the confectionery company Mars Inc. In 1988, the family was ranked as the richest family in the United States of America by Fortune magazine.
-It has since been surpassed by the Walton family and the Koch family, and was ranked as the third richest family in the United States in 2016.
+The Mars family is an American family that owns the confectionery, petcare, and food company Mars Inc. In 1988, the family was ranked as the richest family in the United States of America by Fortune magazine.
+It has been surpassed by the Walton family and the Koch family, but often continues to rank among the top three richest families in the U.S.

 Upon the 1 July 1999 death of Forrest Mars Sr., he and his two sons were ranked No. 29, 30, and 31 by Forbes magazine's list of richest Americans, and they each had a worth of approximately $4 billion.
 In March 2010 the three children of Forrest Mars were tied for 52nd place amongst the world's richest people, according to Forbes, with a net worth of each.
 One of these sons, Forrest Mars Jr., died on 26 July 2016, and his four daughters inherited his wealth, with three of them working for the company as of 2019.
 As of April 2020, the combined private fortune of the family members was estimated at around $126 billion, making them one of the richest families in the world.

-The family is very protective of their privacy.
-They rarely, if ever, give press interviews or, with the exception of Jacqueline Mars and Victoria B. Mars, are photographed in public.

 A 2006 report quantified how the Mars family was among 18 billionaire families, starting in the 1990s, who continuously lobbied Congress to eliminate the estate tax.